retentioneering/retentioneering-tools/docs/source/user_guides/funnel.rst

 Using a separate instance
 -------------------------

-By design, :py:meth:`Eventstream.funnel()<retentioneering.eventstream.eventstream.Eventstream.funnel>` is a shortcut method that uses an instance of :py:meth:`Funnel<retentioneering.tooling.funnel.funnel.Funnel>` class under the hood.
+By design, :py:meth:`Eventstream.funnel()<retentioneering.eventstream.eventstream.Eventstream.funnel>` is a shortcut method that uses :py:meth:`Funnel<retentioneering.tooling.funnel.funnel.Funnel>` class under the hood.
 This method creates an instance of Funnel class and embeds it into the eventstream object.
 Eventually, ``Eventstream.funnel()`` returns exactly this instance.

 Sometimes it is reasonable to work with a separate instance of Funnel class.
 An alternative way to get the same visualization that ``Eventstream.funnel()`` produces is to call :py:meth:`Funnel.fit()<retentioneering.tooling.funnel.funnel.Funnel.fit>` and :py:meth:`Funnel.plot()<retentioneering.tooling.funnel.funnel.Funnel.plot>` methods explicitly.
 The former method calculates all the values needed for the visualization, the latter displays these values as a visualization.